kimik00/CommonDataLayer/docs/Query-Service.md

 # Query Service

-### Responsibilites
+### Technical Description

-The query service is responsible for querying data from several databases.
+The query service (`QS` or for example for postgresql its `QSPG`), is responsible for querying data from specific repository.
+It offers two paths that can be accessed:
+First path depends on type of repo

 ### Communication
 Communication to query service is done through [gRPC][grpc] based on two [endpoints][endpoints] of querying for data by `SCHEMA_ID` or multiple `OBJECT_ID`s.
 Query service communicates with multiple databases such as postgresql, druid, sled.
 Query service also communicates with [schema registry][schema-registry].

+Interacts with:
+- Druid
+- Postgresql
+- VictoriaMetrics (accidentaly also Prometheus)
+- Sled
+- Troika
+- .. any similar grpc-able repo

+Ingest methods:
+- GRPC (req-response)

+Egest methods (supported repositores):
+- GRPC

 ### Configuration

-To configure the query service, set environment variables for `INPUT_PORT`, `DS_QUERY_URL` or `POSTGRES_QUERY_URL` to configure the corresponding database.
+`
+INPUT_PORT
+RUST_LOG
+POSTGRES_USERNAME
+POSTGRES_PASSWORD
+POSTGRES_HOST
+POSTGRES_PORT
+POSTGRES_DBNAME
+`

 See an example [configuration][configuration] of deployment of data router and other services.